Web Developers in Nepal

 For your ease, you can also communicate with us via social media like Facebook, Instagram, and LinkedIn.
 No?
 Let's head back to the article then.

 But hey, just hold on for a bit!

 Before you assume that I am going to provide the stats on the annual revenue from this sector or the number of web design companies being registered each year, let me tell you this blog is not about those numbers.
-Instead in this blog, I am trying to bring you an up-close and personal experience of a Nepali freelancer, Mr Aryan Twanju.
+Instead in this blog, I am trying to bring you an up-close and personal experience of a Nepali freelancer, Mr. Aryan Twanju.

-My criteria for choosing Aryan was pretty simple and straightforward though.
+My criteria for choosing Aryan were pretty simple and straightforward though.
 First I made a list of Nepali Web Developers that showed up on Google in the first 3 pages and once the names were short-listed I emailed them a set of questions individually.
 Some replied some said they were pretty busy and some of the interactions weren’t that interesting enough.
 So of all of them, I decided to share this very conversation.
-This should give you an idea about the true state of the web developers in Nepal.
+This should give you an idea about the true state of web developers in Nepal.

 Sunil Rijal: When and why did you decide that you wanted a freelance career over a job?

 Aryan: I decided to switch from a job to a freelance career after working in various companies for over 3 years.
 One of the most important things that convinced me to make this decision is the fact that no matter how well you perform or be loyal to a company, they are always ready to fire you anytime when it would be good for the company.
 After all, starting your own business is way better than working for a company.

 SR: Do you think freelance web developers in Nepal are seen as celebrity internet experts?

 Aryan: I don’t think freelance web developers in Nepal are or should be seen as celebrities for any reason.
 If someone believes they should be seen that way, my thought is, that is a mistake.
 Freelancers are common people who decided and dared to build their careers a different way.

 SR: What is the greatest challenge that you have come across as a freelance web developer?